cedar-policy/cedar-go/x/exp/README.md

 # exp

-This subrepository holds experimental and deprecated (in the `old` directory) packages.
+This subrepository holds experimental and deprecated packages.

 **Warning:** Packages here are experimental and unreliable.
 Some may one day be promoted to the main repository or other subrepository,